christian-oleary/AutoML-Python-Benchmark/README.md

 ### CUDA

-To run this code, you will need to install CUDA for TensorFlow and PyTorch.
+To run code via GPUs, you will need to install CUDA for TensorFlow and PyTorch.

 - CUDA compatibilities for [TensorFlow are listed here](https://www.tensorflow.org/install/source_windows).
 - CUDA compatibilities for [PyTorch are listed here](https://pytorch.org/blog/deprecation-cuda-python-support/)